The Nicest Things Artists Have Done For Me : [Special Thanks]

 Tim Robson, Choir Director and organist Emeritus of Euclid Avenue Congregational Church, hired me as a soprano soloist.

 Halida Dinova, pianist, collaborated with me on my recording at Cleveland State University and on the recording of Mother Nature art songs.

 Dr. Larry Lipkis taught me a few private composition lessons at Moravian College and also orchestration.

 Mrs. Hall was my piano and theory teacher when I was a kid.

 Mr. Van Auken taught me piano lessons at Moravian College.

 Dorota Sobieska hired me to sing with Opera Circle.

 My sister, Beth Falcone, was my piano collaborator for free when we were kids.
 She is six years older and could play the felt socks off the piano when I was five.
 She invited me to play the Poulenc Clarinet Sonata on a piano recital of hers at Moravian College.
 I was a freshman there.
 Beth also was my collaborator for free while we attended Northwestern University together; she was a Masters Degree candidate, and I was a Bachelors Degree clarinet performance major.
 (I transferred into NU sophomore year from Moravian; although I left many great friends and teachers, I have recently rediscovered some of them on Facebook!) http://www.bethfalcone.com

 My father, retired tenor and music teacher, took me to piano, some clarinet, and some voice lessons as I grew up.
 He also bought me B-flat and A clarinets.

 My mother was an English teacher and taught me to read by the time I was three.
 Oh, she also was a singer and did an opera workshop at SIU.
 That's where she met my father, I think.
 (Not sure, they could have met before that.)
 They studied with Marjorie Lawrence in that workshop.
-Unfortunately, my mother disappeared when I was three or four.
+Unfortunately, my mother disappeared when I was three-ish.
 I am now turning what was definitely a Fictional Autobiography about this into a true memoir, and my opera is about this, but the opera will be fictionalized.